Website Manager

 For all other All-Star divisions, the Player Agent (or the designate) will organize the balloting and will maintain team rosters, including alternates.
 If after selection, a player is unable to participate, the first alternate will be assigned to the team.
 At no time shall any player know how they were selected to the all-star team, nor should they know how many votes that they received.

 The Ballot Committee will identify two alternates.
 The Ballot Committee will not divulge the names of the alternates.
 If after selection, a player is unable to participate, the first alternate will be assigned to the team.
-At no time shall any player know how they were selected to the all-star team, nor should they know how many votes that they received.
+At no time shall any player know how they were selected to the All-Star team, nor should they know how many votes that they received.

 Team Assignments